Isauuc/automate-for-growth/01-getting-started/README.md

 **Real example:**
 - You want to post about "time management tips"
-- You tell the platform: "Create 10 posts about time management tips"
+- You tell [ViralWave Studio](https://viralwavestudio.com): "Create 10 posts about time management tips"
 - It generates 10 different posts with different angles
 - You review them, make small edits, and schedule them
 - Done in 30 minutes instead of 10 hours